Articles Posted in Television

 Published on:

-Full power commercial and noncommercial radio, LPFM, and FM Translator stations, licensed to communities in Delaware and Pennsylvania, and full power TV, Class A TV, LPTV, and TV Translator stations licensed to communities in Texas, must file their license renewal applications by April 1, 2022.
+Full power TV, Class A TV, LPTV, and TV Translator stations licensed to communities in California must file their license renewal applications by August 1, 2022.

-April 1, 2022 is the license renewal application filing deadline for commercial and noncommercial radio and TV broadcast stations licensed to communities in the following states:
+August 1, 2022 is the license renewal application filing deadline for commercial and noncommercial TV broadcast stations licensed to communities in the following states:

 Full Power TV, Class A, LPTV, and TV Translator Stations: